 These absinthe fountains are shipped carefully packaged and will require some easy assembly.
 This involves simply connecting the base to the bowl and placing the cover on top.
-We suggest that you rinse the glass bowl and taps before first use.
+We suggest that you rinse the glass bowl and taps with room temperature water before first use.
 Absinthe glasses, spoons, sugar or absinthe bottles have to be ordered separately, they are not part of absinthe fountains.

 Water capacity: 68oz (2 liters)

 Height under taps: 11.80" (29cm)

 Glass reservoir diameter: 5.91" (15cm)